nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 - `acf2` gives both the sample ACF and PACF in a multifigure plot and both on the same scale.
 The graphics do not display the lag 0 ACF value because it is always 1.

-- `ccf2` plots the sample CCF (the first two also print the values; the third one returns the values invisibly).
+- `ccf2` plots the sample CCF

+  >  `acf1` and `acf2` also print the values, but rounded - `ccf2` returns the values invisibly

 - `acfm` is for multiple time series and it produces a grid of plots of the sample ACFs and CCFs.

-- `pre.white` (version 2.2+) will prewhiten the first series automatically, filter the second accordingly, and perform a cross-correlation analysis.
+- `pre.white` (in version 2.2+) will prewhiten the first series automatically, filter the second accordingly, and perform a cross-correlation analysis.

 <br/>